SmoothWAN/SmoothWAN/README.md

   <summary><b>Quick Setup with a Raspberry Pi 4 using a smartphone</b></summary>

 - Download and follow the instructions from "Releases" page to setup the microSD card. <br>
-- Connect as the following diagram: <br>
+- Insert the micro SD card and power up the Pi.
+- Connect your hardware in a similiar way to this example using USB ethernet adapters: <br>
 <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/1a.svg" width="400"/> <br>
-- The Raspberry Pi 4 (RPi4) is now broadcasting as a Wi-Fi access point for easy configuration, connect to "SmoothWAN Setup", password: "brassworld": <br>
+- The Pi is now broadcasting as a Wi-Fi access point for easy configuration, connect to "SmoothWAN Setup", password: "brassworld": <br>
 <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/1.png" width="300"/> <br>
-- Visit: http://172.17.17.2 or for old versions: http://192.168.3.1 in your browser and login, there is no password set: <br>
+- Visit: http://172.17.17.2 there is no password set: <br>
 <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/2.png" width="300"/> <br>
 <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/3.png" width="300"/> <br>
 - You will be greeted with brief instructions in the UI, setup Speedify: <br>